API integration can often be like a story about four people named Everybody, Somebody, Anybody, and Nobody. As you may know, the story goes like this:

 We live in the age of “API economy”.
 Pretty much all modern software vendors and cloud service providers provide an “Application Programming Interface” (an “API”) or several APIs that can be used to interact with, and import or export data to and from their system.
 No matter in which industry you operate, API management is unavoidable.
-In some cases, like with the banks in Europe, such APIs even are forced upon them by mandatory legislation (i.e. the banks must provide third parties to access their systems through an API in order for such third parties to be able to offer their services to the public).
-More often though, APIs are provided by private or public organizations that have some data or functionality in their system(s) that they wish to make available for other system and users.
+In some cases, like with the banks in Europe, such APIs even are forced upon them by mandatory legislation (i.e., the banks must provide third parties access to their systems through an API in order for such third parties to be able to offer their services to the public).
+More often, though, APIs are provided by private or public organizations that have some data or functionality in their system(s) that they wish to make available for other systems and users.

 APIs allow for organizations to provide their services on their platform and possibilities to monetize and grow their services in a new direction.
-In a perfect world, APIs help application developers to improve productivity by making things easier and even allow organizations to create completely new business for them by monetizing the data and/or other assets that they already possess.
+In a perfect world, APIs help application developers to improve productivity by making things easier and even allow organizations to create completely new businesses for them by monetizing the data and/or other assets that they already possess.

 There are numerous examples of businesses that have been able to increase their business and profits through the use of APIs that allow third parties to access their systems and services.
 The use of API instead of a User Interface (a “UI”) typically allows a higher level of process automation and thereby increases productivity.
 So, it’s no surprise that API integration, API integration tools, API integration platform, and the API economy have been sold to us as “the best thing since the sliced bread” for a while now and depending on your point of view, this may very well be the case.
 However, this really depends heavily on who you are.